 Rolling out a new system has little impact if nobody uses it.
 The struggle is real with enterprise software platforms because you have a profoundly complex and multifaceted system that is difficult to learn and navigate.

 An organization should create a comprehensive plan to accommodate different user roles and capabilities.
-More than a little guidance is required in order to find success, so training should be a major component of any ERP system implementation plan.
+More than a little guidance is required in order to find success, so training should be a major component of any ERP implementation plan.

 Data plays a very central role in your organization.
 In fact, your data may be one of the most valuable assets that your company possesses.
 Sales data, customer data, financial data, website data — there are numerous forms of data that a company may utilize in the course of its operations.
 As such, all of this data must be migrated to the ERP platform’s database prior to deployment and implementation.